Why donate

 CSS

-Any styles you want to be made available to your web page (not your Quasar App) should be included in src-bex/css/content-css.css as this file is automatically injected into the manifest.json file.
+Any styles you want to be made available to your web page (not your Quasar App) should be included as a file in src-bex/assets/<name>.css.
+When adding such a file, please make sure that you reference it from your /src-bex/manifest.json around the content scripts that need it:

 WARNING